Introduction to Python UDFs¶

 From basics to detailed examples, the following topics describe how to write a UDF handler in Python.

-• Logging and event tracing.
-For information on capturing log and trace data as your handler code executes, refer to Logging and Tracing Overview.
+Logging and event tracing.
+For information on capturing log and trace data as your handler code executes, refer to Logging, tracing, and metrics.